CaptainAbdullah/Demystifying-Grayscale-Image-Encoding/README.md

 - 255 is typically used to represent white, indicating maximum intensity.

 But sometimes, we have to deviate from standard conventions in order to understand our subject-image effectively.
-Some such cases are given below:<br>
+Some such cases are given below:

 `To improve the contrast of images.`
   By encoding black as 255 and white as 0, we can create images with a higher contrast ratio.
   This can be useful for tasks such as image segmentation and object detection.